AngeloFranciscoSA/Flask-with-ChromeApp/README.md

     Your Database, use witch better for you, in this project, I used MySQL.
 Works with all accept by Python!

-    Know the basic in HTML, CSS and JavaScript (recommended Jquery and Bootstrap or another which framework you perfer)
+    Know the basic in HTML, CSS and JavaScript to use Flask.
+     For the Framework:
+        - Strongly recommended Jquery and Materialize (I used it in this project)
+        - You can change for another, it's your choice!

 Tree folder: